eiffel-community/eiffel-intelligence/wiki/markdown/configuration.md

 ### Notifications

 **email.sender** defines who should be the sender of the email Eiffel Intelligence sends when a subscription is triggered.
+If a subscription is defined with the notificationMeta "receivermail@example.com" this receiver would be notified when the subscription fulfills all conditions via an E-mail.
+The sender of this e-mail is defined by the **email.sender** property.
 The value for email.subject is used by all subscriptions which have been created via the REST API.
 When a subscription is created using the Eiffel Intelligence front-end GUI it is possible to set individual email subject